quicwg/multipath/draft-lmbdhk-quic-multipath.md

 non-zero connection ID is used.
 If the connection ID is zero length, the Packet Number Space Identifier is 0, while the Path Identifier is selected on path establishment.

-# Handshake Negotiation and Transport Parameter {#nego}
+# Handshake Negotiation: Multipath Transport Parameter {#nego}

-This extension defines a new transport parameter, used to negotiate the use of the multipath extension during the connection handshake, as specified in {{QUIC-TRANSPORT}}.
-The new transport parameter is defined as follow:
+This section introduces a new transport parameter that is used to negotiate the use of the multipath extension during the QUIC connection handshake.
+The new transport parameter is defined as follows:

 - name: enable_multipath (TBD - experiments use 0xbabf)
 - value: 0 (default) for disabled.
 Endpoints use 2-bits in the value field for negotiating one or more